Ph.D. psychology programs

 Next, you will want to consider the reputation of the school, as this can have a major impact on your career options following graduation.
 This does not mean you must choose an Ivy League University; instead, look for a school that has been consistently ranked among the top schools in your field of study.

-Finally, you should consider the size, and the location of the school.
+Finally, you should consider the size and location of the school.
 While the factors mentioned above should weigh more heavily on your decision than this one, it is still important to consider.

 Larger universities may have more resources and course offerings, but may also feel a bit less personal.
 Smaller institutions may have fewer course choices, but they may have a more intimate feel, and provide a closer relationship with students and faculty.
 Earning your psychology degree online is another option that can be very beneficial especially for working students.